What is a Community Resilience Hub?

 Retrofitting unused or dormant urban spaces into active Community Resilience Hubs.

-Resilience Hubs come in all shapes in sizes—they can be existing community centers, churches, schools, or they can be once dormant built that have been retrofitted and reactivated.
-Some recent Resilience Hub models have emphasized the clean tech aspect of climate resilience, with features like EV charging, backup battery power, micro grids, and solar power.
+Resilience Hubs come in all shapes in sizes—they can be existing community centers, churches, schools, or they can be once-dormant buildings that have been retrofitted and reactivated.
+Some recent Resilience Hub models have emphasized the clean tech aspect of climate resilience, with features like EV charging, backup battery power, microgrids, and solar power.
 These, along with emergency supplies, can be critical resources for communities, particularly in the event of a grid power failure or extreme weather.
 But as both Cambridge and Boyle Heights demonstrates, true resiliency is rooted in fostering a network of trust within the community.
 True resilience beyond disaster scenarios is based in social resilience.

-The Future of Small Cities is working with partners on a toolkit to help municipalities and local organization to fund and establish their own Community Resilience Hubs, balancing the need for these clean technologies with community and social spaces.
-By incorporating community spaces and Urban Rooms as the centerpiece of a Hub, and by making community programing, events, and education the main emphasis of the work, a Community Resilience Hub becomes a place not just to survive and rebound from a potential disaster but to flourish in the present and the future.
+The Future of Small Cities is working with partners on a toolkit to help municipalities and local organization strengthen their culture of social resilience by funding and establishing their own Community Resilience Hubs, balancing the need for clean technology with vibrant community and social spaces.
+How do you design a Hub so that it becomes an ecosystem for these resiliency principles?
+By incorporating community spaces and Urban Rooms as the centerpiece of a Hub, and by making community programing, events, and education the main emphasis of the work, a Community Resilience Hub can evolve into a place not just to survive and rebound from a potential disaster but to flourish in the present and the future.

 Community Resilience Hub designs with spaces for the community to explore and learn about different forms of resilience.

 A Community Resilience Hub can offer a range of dynamic programing in response to community needs.
-Not all of these activities have to be about “resilience” or “sustainability”—rather, the space should be in dialogue with community conversations.
-By offering a space of gathering, celebration, and education, the Community Resilience Hub is inherently fostering a network of social resilience which will be critical when future challenges or changes arise.
+Yet not all of these activities have to be about “resilience” or “sustainability”—rather, the space should be in dialogue with neighborhood conversations.
+By offering a space of gathering, celebration, and education, the Community Resilience Hub is inherently strengthening a network of social resilience which will be critical when future challenges or changes arise.

 One exciting example of a Community Resilience Hub being developed now is The Loft in a formerly vacant 6000 sq ft building in Taunton, MA.
 Local non-profit T.R.U.E.
 Diversity own and operate the The Loft, which will include a community & event space, afterschool programing, and a flagship Clean Energy Workforce Energy Training Center.
 T.R.U.E. is teaming up with a number of partners on the project, including Mass Development’s TDI, Beacon Climate, and Sovations.